Reachability Verification Based Reliability Assessment for Deep Reinforcement Learning Controlled Robotics and Autonomous Systems: ALGORITHM DESIGN

-In the following, we discuss how the above verification problem may contribute to the computation of the reliability.
-Similar as \cite{dong_reliability_2022,zhao_assessing_2021}, we partition the space of initial states into $m$ sets, each of which is represented as a constraint $\mathcal{C}_i$, for $i=1..m$.
-Then, we can also define the empirical distribution $p_{op}$ over the partitions, and find a model $G_{\theta}$ that is as close as possible to $p_{op}$.
-Formally, assume that $G_{\theta}$ is a generative model over parameters $\theta$, we have
+In the following, we discuss how the above verification problem may contribute to the computation of reliability.
+Similar to \cite{dong_reliability_2022,zhao_assessing_2021}, we partition the space of initial states into $d$ sets, each of which is represented as a constraint $\mathcal{C}_i$, for $i=1..d$.
+Based on these, we can estimate the reliability (defined as the probability of failure in satisfying $\phi$ with the policy $\pi$ in the environment $E$) as